DEMCON/libstored/README.md

 		string:16 s
 	} scope

+## Debugging example

+To get a grasp how debugging feels like, try the following.

+- Build the examples, as discussed above.
+- If you use Windows, execute `scripts/env.cmd` to set your environment properly.
+In the instructions below, use `python` instead of `python3`.
+- Run your favorite `lognplot` instance, e.g., by running `python3 -m lognplot`.
+- Run `examples/zmqserver/zmqserver`.
+This starts an application with a store with all kinds of object types, and provides a ZMQ server interface for debugging.
+- Run `python3 client/gui_client.py -l`.
+This GUI connects to both the `zmqserver` application via ZMQ, and to the `lognplot` instance.
+- The GUI window will pop up and show the objects of the `zmqserver` example.
+  If polling is enabled of one of the objects, the values are forwarded to `lognplot`.

 ## Embedded Debugger commands

 A store can be queried using the following commands.
 These can be extended by